smaag4/RNN_4_BTC_price_prediction/README.md

-# university project
+# Bitcoin price prediction - an university project

-LSTM network, to predict the bitcoin $-price.
+LSTM network, to predict the bitcoin $-prices of the next days.
-Dashboard, to visualize results.
+Includes a dashboard, to visualize results.

 Folder "network" includes different approaches of LSTM networks.